 Eyelets are the small holes on the upper part of shoes through which you lace your shoes.
 Eyelets are one of the many fine details on dress shoes.
 The number of eyelets and their color adds to the dress shoes’ overall appearance.

-For example, if you’re wondering what to wear to a casual interview, boots would be a great option.
+For example, if you’re wondering what to wear to a casual interview, leather boots would be a great option.
 They showcase a decent number of eyelets, allowing the shoelaces to really shine through.
 Plus, the long length of the shoelace allows you to try out unique lacing styles.

 Types of Lacing Styles